Welcome back: Lakers, LeBron headed to the conference finals

 TIP-INS

-Rockets: Houston finished the postseason with a 5-7 record. … The Rockets took a pair of time-outs in the game’s first 6:06, first when it was 13-2 and then after James made a 3-pointer to push the lead to 23-7.
+Rockets: Houston finished the postseason with a 5-7 record. … The Rockets took a pair of time-outs in the game’s first 6:06, first when it was 13-2 and then after James made a 3-pointer to push the lead to 23-7. … Houston was outrebounded 50-31.

 Lakers: Los Angeles went seven years without a conference-final appearance from 1991 through 1998, the team’s longest drought before this 10-year run. … The Lakers took the lead in Game 3 on a jumper by James with 10:01 left.
 They didn’t trail again in the series, going the last 106:01 without facing a deficit.